Celebrating its centennial in 2018, Westinghouse Park is a 10.2 acre city park situated in Pittsburgh’s East End neighborhood of Point Breeze North.

 And to get from his house to his ‘inner sanctum,” Westinghouse had a 220-foot, brick lined tunnel dug between the two.

-During the four decades Westinghouse lived and worked at Solitude, numerous notable politicians, industrialists, and scientists were regular visitors, including Willam McKinley, Lord Kelvin, and Nicola Tesla, who spent several months in residence at Solitude as he worked on the principles of AC electricity.
-Other regular guests included notable neighbors, such as H. J. Heinz and H. C. Frick.
+During the four decades Westinghouse lived and worked at Solitude, numerous notable politicians, industrialists, and scientists were regular visitors, including President Willam McKinley, Britian’s Lord Kelvin, and Nicola Tesla, the AC electricy theorist, who lived at Solitude for several months while working out the principles of an engine that would run on AC electricity.

-But the most spectacular episode that took place at Solitude was the discovery of a large supply of natural gas in three wells Westinghouse had drilled in his backyard.
+But perhaps the most notable event that happened on Solitude was the 1884 discovery of a huge pocket of natural gas in several wells Westinghouse had drilled in his own back yard.

-After Westinghouse died in 1914, Solitude was bequeathed to his only son, George III, who in turn sold the property to the Engineers’ Society of Western Pennsylvania in 1918.
-On November 30, 1918, the society deeded the now 10.2-acre property to the city as a public park and a memorial to Westinghouse.
+After both George and Marguerite died in 1914, Solitude was bequeathed to their only child, George III, who in turn sold the property to the Engineers’ Society of Western Pennsylvania in 1918.
+The society deeded the estate to the city as a public park and memorial to Westinghouse.

 The Solitude mansion was razed the next summer, and the park was developed over the ensuing months.
 In the early 1960s, the stables were also torn down and replaced by the present cement block structure.
 Other than stone columns at old entrances, the only vestiges of Solitude that remain above ground are several copses of magnificent red oak and ginkgo trees.

 Below ground is another matter.